jannisfink/config/README.md

 ### Use custom configuration loaders

-To create a new (custom) configuration loader, just create a new subclass of `\Fink\config\loader\BaseConfigurationLoader` and implement the methods needed.
+To create a new (custom) configuration loader, just create a new subclass of `\Fink\config\loader\FileConfigurationLoader` and implement the methods needed.
 Be sure to override the static class member `$supportedFileTypes` as a hint for supported configuration file types.
 Add the new configuration loader to the list of supported loaders:

 ```php